How to Collimate a Reflector Telescope

 - After everything is concentric, snug down the tensioning

 screws.
-Your image will be similar to the image below with EVERYTHING
+Your image will be similar to the image below with

 Without A Collimating Eyepiece: